netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-7/README.md

 Next we need to use `mapState` to access the items in the state and find the current item based on the id provided in the route.
 The `id` can be accessed directly from the `this.$route.params`, which holds all params for the route.
-Here is the finished computed property for the `item` that can be used in the template.
+Here is the finished computed property for the `item` that can be used in the template:

 ```
   computed: mapState({